 Memorial to a special wine: Eiswein

 Favorite thing: Who likes wine might know ice wine.
-For a long time it was only produced in Germany and Austria but I have read that other countries are also producing it by now.
-What most wine lovers might not know: Bingen was where this wine was “invented”.
-It was more by accident that the vintners found how interesting the result of the frozen berries tasted in 1829, after a horrible year for wines.
-Over the years producing ice wine became something like an art work.
+For a long time it was only produced in Germany and Austria but I have read that other countries are also producing it in the meantime.
+What most wine lovers might not know: it was in Bingen where this wine was “invented”.
+More by accident the vintners found how interesting the result of the frozen berries tasted in 1829, following a horrible year for wines.
+Over the years producing ice wine became something like a work of art.
 The grapes must be picked very early morning, when they are already frozen on the vine and covered with ice and snow.
-This is usually January and at temperatures at least minus 7 °C. The resulting wine has a higher acid content and is sweet.
+This is usually in January and at temperatures at least minus 7 °C (19°F).
+The resulting wine has a higher acid content and is sweet in taste.

-At the river bank in Bingen is a lovely monument to this discovery, just next to the little winery I have described in the restaurant section.
+At the river bank in Bingen there is a lovely monument to this discovery: just next to the restaurant "WeinZeit".
 Who would like to read more about ice wine, please have a look at the excellent 72 pages pdf document magazine of the German Wine Institute (pages 14, 18 and 53) or the video by Schloss Vollraths about this wine and the grape harvesting (in English).

 continue with next review

 - Luxury Travel